scan-to/scantokit-android/README.md

     }
 ```

-3. is by subclassing the IqKitScannerActivity class
+3. is by subclassing the ScantoKitScannerActivity class
 ```
-public class MyScannerActivity extends IqKitScannerActivity {
+public class MyScannerActivity extends ScantoKitScannerActivity {

     /**
      * override the payload data handler.